Best Local AI Coding Models 2026: Privacy, Cost & Performance

 - Hardware: Any 8GB+ RAM laptop/desktop, existing equipment

-- Use cases: Learning, experimentation, simple functions, documentation
+- Use cases: Learning, experimentation, simple functions, documentation, code completion

 Budget: $200-500 (RAM Upgrade)